Ornithology

 Credit: Nicolle Rager Fuller, NSF

-To determine this, Warrick et al. (2005) trained Rufous Hummingbirds (Selasphorus rufus) to hover in place while feeding from a syringe filled with sugar solution and looked at the swirls of air left in their wake.
+To determine if hummingbird generate lift during both the downstroke and upstroke, Warrick et al. (2005) trained Rufous Hummingbirds (Selasphorus rufus) to hover in place while feeding from a syringe filled with sugar solution and looked at the swirls of air left in their wake.
 They filled the air with a mist of microscopic olive-oil droplets, and shone a sheet of laser light in various orientations through the air around the birds to catch two-dimensional images of air currents.
 A couple of quick photographs taken a quarter-second apart caught the oil droplets in the act of swirling around a wing.
 Although hummingbirds do flap their wings up and down in relation to their body, they tend to hold their bodies upright so that their wings flap sideways in the air.
 To gain lift with each stroke the birds partially invert their wings, so that the aerofoil points in the right direction.
 Their flight looks a little like the arm and hand movements used by a swimmer when treading water, albeit it at a much faster pace.

 Insects attain the same lift with both strokes because their wings actually turn inside out.
 A hummingbird, with wings of bone and feathers, isn't quite so flexible.
 But the birds are still very efficient.
 "Their wings are a marvellous result of the considerable demands imposed by sustained hovering flight," Warrick says.
 "Provided with enough food, they can hover indefinitely."
 The researchers add that the hummingbird's flapping bears a striking resemblance to that of large insects such as hawkmoths, an example of how evolution can produce similar engineering solutions in hugely distant animal groups. - Michael Hopkin, Nature News